Phanx/Broker_TicketStatus/trunk/README.txt

 Description
 -----------

-Broker_TicketStatus is a DataBroker plugin to monitor your current GM ticket or quickly submit a new one.
+Broker_TicketStatus is a DataBroker plugin to show the current status of your GM Help Ticket, with shortcuts for quickly editing or abandoning your ticket or submitting a new one.

-Right-click the plugin for options.
+Right-click on the plugin for options.

 Localization